skeeto/skeeto.github.com/_posts/2015-09-26-Web-Tips-For-Webcomic-Authors.markdown

   possible.

-* You really don't want readers choosing titles for you, especially while they're impatiently just trying to share your work.
+* You really don't want readers choosing titles for you, especially while they're impatiently trying to share your work.
 If the comic is shared in multiple places, it will end up with a different reader-made title at each.

 At minimum your title should appear in the `<title>` element of the page so that it shows up in the browser tab and browser's window title.
 The title of the individual comic should come before the title of the whole website, since that shows up better in search engines.
-The title should also appear somewhere on the page near the top for easy clipboard copying, though it may be worth leaving out depending on the style of your comic.
+The title should also appear somewhere near the top of page for easy clipboard copying, though it may be worth leaving out depending on the style of your comic.

 A page without a `<title>` element looks amateur, so don't do that!

 #### Think of the future and include dates

-This is one of those things that's important anywhere on the web and is often violated by blogs, too.
-Far too much content is published without date information.
-Dates help put your comic in context, especially if it's about something topical, and it helps users navigate your content though time.
+This is one of those things that's important anywhere on the web and is often violated by blog articles as well.
+Far too much content is published without a date.
+Dates put your comic in context, especially if it's about something topical, and it helps users navigate your content though time.

 Putting the date in the URL is sufficient --- even preferred --- if you didn't want to display it on the page proper.
 Your Atom/RSS should